e-HAIL Members

 Professor of Robotics, Engineering

-Areas of Expertise: Autonomy; Intelligence, Surveillance and Reconnaissance (ISR) missions; Image classification problems; Human-robot teams.
+Areas of Expertise: Autonomy; Intelligence, Surveillance and Reconnaissance (ISR) missions; Image classification problems; Human-robot teams

 Publications: